-French chemist Henri Moissan in 1886 prepared fluorine by electrolysis of potassium fluoride (KF) with anhydrous hydrofluoric acid in a U-tube of Platinum with a platinum-iridium electrode.
+French chemist Henri Moissan 1886 prepared fluorine by electrolysis of potassium fluoride (KF) with anhydrous hydrofluoric acid in a U-tube of platinum with a platinum-iridium electrode.
 He received the Noble prize in chemistry in 1906 for the production of chemical elements.
-Due to toxic characteristics, the progress of fluorine chemistry is very slow.
+Due to its toxic characteristics, the progress of fluorine chemistry is very slow.

 Fluorine from hydrogen fluoride

 Anhydrous hydrofluoric acid is a nonconductor of electricity while an aqueous solution produces ozonized oxygen on electrolysis.
 No chemical oxidizing agent was able to oxidize a fluoride compound or hydrofluoric acid.